• Skip to primary navigation

 Today we are happy to announce our newest Logitech HD webcams enable video calls in 720p HD on Skype from PC to PC, as long as you’re using the latest version of Skype for Windows (version 5.0 beta or later).
 So if you’re a Skype user, you can experience HD on the new Logitech HD Pro Webcam C910, or the Logitech HD Webcams C510, or C270.

-Logitech HD Pro Webcam C910 with 1080p Videoalt (Skype Certified)
+Logitech HD Pro Webcam C910 with 1080p Video (Skype Certified)

 Pros for Logitech C910 HD Webcam: